-A network of low cost accommodation in nine historic buildings across Shetland, each one set in fantastic scenery.
+A network of low cost accommodation in various historic buildings across Shetland, each one set in fantastic scenery.
 The smallest böd sleeps four and the largest sixteen.
-Electricity, hot water and showers are available in six bods, solid fuel stoves and mains water in all.
+Electricity, hot water and showers are available in some böds, with solid fuel stoves in all.
 Each böd has a story to tell.
-One produced the jumpers used in Hillarys expedition to Everest.
-Tour the beautiful Shetland islands staying in böds en route.More details
+One even produced the jumpers used in Hillarys expedition to Everest.
+Tour the beautiful Shetland isles staying in böds n route.More details

 On a 34 acre croft managed by the North Ronaldsay Bird Observatory on the most northern isle of Orkney.
 Adjacent to a shell sand beach visited by seals and unique seaweed-eating sheep.
 Spectacular bird migrations and outstanding views.
 Ideal accommodation for those interested in wildlife but welcomes all.
 The hostel sleeps 10 in three dormitories with a self-catering kitchen.
 Lounge bar and meals available in the Observatory Guest House.More details

 Browns Hostel and Houses

 Providing nightly or weekly self catering accommodation in the captivating small town of Stromness,Orkney.
 Within walking/cycling distance of the ancient Maeshowe, Ring of Brodgar and Skara Brae.
 Stromness has a museum, art centre, festival, scuba diving, free fishing and ferries from mainland Scotland.
 Facilities include well equipped kitchens, comfy sitting rooms and beds in single, double, twin, triple and family rooms all with towels and bedding provided.
 Computers with internet and Wifi.
 Cycle storage & free car park up the lane.More details